-"Since February 2020 there has been substantial volatility in financial markets around the world in relation to the COVID-19 pandemic, and while this has reduced in recent months, the potential for further volatility remains.
-This may have consequences for asset values, and this will be reflected in the 2020/21 accounting figures.
-Over the same period, the market volatility has also extended to corporate bonds, and after an initial spike we have seen the yields on AA-rated corporate bonds reduce from previous levels.
-As the discount rate for accounting purposes is based on corporate bond yields, this will also impact on accounting liabilities.
-Finally, there has been an impact on market-implied RPI over the period, although this will in part be related to the consultation on RPI reform and demand for gilts, rather than any fundamental shift in expectations.

-Regarding the impact on mortality, our view is that it is not possible at this point to draw any meaningful conclusions on the potential impact of COVID 19 on mortality rates going forward, and so it would be inappropriate to make any adjustments to mortality assumptions at this time."
+COVID: Since February 2020 there has been substantial volatility in financial markets around the world in relation to the COVID-19 pandemic, and while this has reduced in recent months, the potential for further volatility remains.
+This may have consequences for asset values, and this will be reflected in this year's accounting figures.
+Over the same period, the market volatility has also extended to bonds.
+As the assumptions for accounting purposes are based on bond yields, this will also impact on accounting liabilities.
+Regarding the impact on mortality, our view is that it is not possible at this point to draw any meaningful conclusions on the potential impact of COVID-19 on mortality rates going forward, and so it would be inappropriate to make any adjustments to mortality assumptions at this time.